 Ask questions about the team to know more about the people you will be working closely with.

 - How many team members are there currently?
-Can you brief me about their job responsibilities?
+Can you brief me on their job responsibilities?

-- Do you have plans to hire more people in the department in near future?
+- Do you have plans to hire more people in the department in the near future?

 - If I get hired, will I be assigned a mentor or manager?